haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 Also, be careful if config value is empty.
 You should decide to continue or stop the service if there is empty config.

-### Don't overuse ORM libs, no need to handle another layer above SQL.
+### Don't overuse ORM libs

+... no need to handle another layer above SQL.

 Each ORM libs has each different syntax.
 To learn and use those libs correctly is time consuming.
 So just stick to plain SQL.
 It is easier to debug when something is wrong.